andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-After information was inputted, I pressed review/create.
+In the creation screen, I chose the subscription I wanted to use, named the resource group, and chose the region.
+After the information was inputted, I pressed review/create.
 </p>
 <br />